-Grid modernization is likely to affect rate design, which may have a disproportionate impact on low- to moderate-income ratepayers.
-The plans do not offer details on how the EDCs will mitigate those impacts.
+Grid modernization is likely to affect rate design, which may have a disproportionate impact on low- to moderate-income (LMI) ratepayers.
+The ESMPs do not offer details on how the EDCs will mitigate those impacts.
 We would encourage a broader conversation about rate reform and rate-design options with the Department of Public Utilities (DPU) and other advisory bodies such as the GMAC, where appropriate.

-The ESMPs, but in particular Unitil’s and National Grid’s, lack specificity and detail about their hiring and training processes, efforts to target environmental justice communities and underrepresented groups in workforce development, and employee retention.
-The plans should articulate how the EDCs will complement and build on existing efforts to recruit underrepresented groups and discuss how the EDCs are working to not just train but retain new workers and offer additional specifics about the type of job growth and job transitions expected with electrification.
+The ESMPs, but in particular Unitil’s and National Grid’s, lack specificity and detail about their hiring and training processes, efforts to target EJCs and disadvantaged communities in workforce development, and employee retention.
+The ESMPs should articulate how the EDCs will complement and build on existing efforts to recruit underrepresented groups and discuss how the EDCs are working to not just train but retain new workers and offer additional specifics about the type of job growth and job transitions expected with electrification.

-The ESMPs described incentive and financing programs targeted for low- to moderate- income customers.
+The ESMPs described incentive and financing programs targeted for LMI customers.
 Equity requires a holistic approach.
-Beyond incentivizing the cost of equipment, the utilities need to engage low- to moderate-income customers and environmental justice communities to understand their current relationship with the electricity system; hear and respond to what customers want from the electric grid in the future; and work with community partners to target outreach about future distribution infrastructure and customer-facing opportunities to support the grid.
+Beyond incentivizing the cost of equipment, the utilities need to engage LMI customers, disadvantaged communities, and EJCs to understand their current relationship with the electricity system; hear and respond to what customers want from the electric grid in the future; and work with community partners to target outreach about future distribution infrastructure and customer-facing opportunities to support the grid.

-Currently the ESMPs use different reporting on the EJCs within their service territories.
-There is a lack of EJC-specific data to illustrate climate impacts, investment impacts, integrated gas-electric planning, and long-term solutions planning.
+Currently the ESMPs do not consistently report on the EJCs and/or disadvantaged communities within their service territories.
+In addition, there is a lack of EJC-specific data to illustrate climate impacts, investment impacts, integrated gas-electric planning, and long-term solutions planning.
 The Equity Working Group recommends the EDCs to improve and publish EJC data.
-This includes adopting uniform mapping, customer counts by type of EJCby subregion, and reliability metrics (SAIDI/SAIFI/CKAIDI/CKAIFI) for EJCs versus the general territory.
+This includes adopting uniform mapping, customer counts by type of EJC and by subregion, and reliability metrics (SAIDI/SAIFI/CKAIDI/CKAIFI) for EJCs versus the general territory.

-the 510ning-KATHRYN: Do we want to say something about the near-term emphasis (e.g., the. next five years) on building more substations versus DER and NWAs?
+The ESMP’s place a strong emphasis on constructing additional distribution infrastructure in both their five- and ten-year plans.
+The EDCs need to consider customer-sited solutions such as distributed energy resources and non-wires alternatives administered by third parties.
+The public needs to understand which solutions are most impactful from a reliability and affordability perspective.
+Infrastructure construction should be minimized where possible.

+There is additional documentation beyond the ESMPs that the EDCs plan to file at the Department of Public Utilities (DPUs) that the GMAC and Equity Working Group were unable to review at the time of writing these recommendations.
+We highly encourage the Commonwealth to provide the DPU with appropriate staffing and resources to adequately review and respond to the ESMPs.
+The ESMP review also needs to weigh the ongoing work of the advisory committees on Clean Energy Transmission and Clean Energy Siting and Permitting, which have strong connections to this work, but could not be meaningfully integrated into our review and comments.

+The ESMPs represent a first step in modernizing the electric grid in light of the state’s climate goals; future planning, stakeholder engagement, accountability, and oversight over this ESMPs can improve in subsequent cycles if adequate timing is provided.

 ESMP RECOMMENDATIONS